DevOps-Academy-Org/kubernetes-workshop/slides/presentations/k8s/index.md

 ENTRYPOINT ["python"]
 CMD ["app.py"]
 ```

 ---

 ## Build the application
 ```
 docker build  --tag flaski:latest .
 ```

-quick shot with standard docker if it's working:
+Quick test with standard Docker if it's working:
 ```
 docker run -p 8888:80 flaski:latest
 ```
 (open https://your_masters_host_ip:8888) in your browser.

-Fun note: this is how it looks like if you expose port 80 instead of 8888...:
+Funny side note: this is how it looks like if you expose port 80 instead of 8888...:
 ```
 root@k8s-workshop-1-01:~/k8s_flask# docker run -p 80:80 flaski:latest
  * Running on http://0.0.0.0:80/ (Press CTRL+C to quit)